aazaff/startLearn.R/expertConcepts.md

 Gaussian | Numbers become steadily less common away from the mean | Gaussian<-c(1,2,2,3,3,3,4,4,5) Galton | An exponentiated Gaussian distribution | Galton<-exp(Gaussian)

 There are several other common distributions - e.g., degenerate, binomial, multinomial, and poisson - that you might encounter in a statistics class, but the most important for this class are the three above.
+The Gaussian distribution is also known as the **normal** distribution, and Galton's distribution is also known as the **log-normal** distribution.
+I mention this only because

 A few notes about names.
 The Gaussian distribution is also known as the *normal* distribution on account of how common it is.
 It is also sometimes called the *bell curve* distribution on account of its shape.

 Neither of these is a good term.
 Many common distributions are approximately bell shaped, so this can end up quite confusing.
-Similarly, although statisticians, for a variety of complex historical reasons, like to assume that a Gaussian distribution is "normal" (the standard), this is generally untrue in ecological/paleontological/natural earth data where the Galton distribution is more common.
+Similarly, although statisticians, for a variety of complex historical reasons, like to assume that a Gaussian distribution is "normal" (the standard), this is generally untrue in ecological/paleontological/natural earth data where something closer to the Galton distribution is more common.

 Galton's distribution is also sometimes called the log-normal distribution, because if you log it, you will get a normal/Gaussian distribution.

-I only mention this at all because R
+I only mention this at all because R uses the normal and log-normal terminology for its functions, so you should be aware of it.